dora-network/dora-client-java/docs/DefaultApi.md

 <a name="streamCandleData"></a>
 # **streamCandleData**
-> ListCandlesResponse streamCandleData(orderbook, since, resolution)
+> StreamCandlesResponse streamCandleData(orderBookId, since, resolution)

 Get a snapshot of candlestick data from date provided, and open a stream for real-time updates